|Feeding Operation||en español|

 Animal Diseases and Your Health

-Animal Feeding Operations (Environmental Protection Agency)
+Animal Feeding Operations (AFOs) (Environmental Protection Agency)

-Avian Flu - Poultry Workers (Occupational Safety and Health Administration)
+Avian Flu - Poultry Workers (Occupational Safety and Health Administration) (PDF — 107.72 KB)

-Biosecurity Is for the Birds (Dept. of Agriculture)
+Biosecurity for Birds (US Department. of Agriculture)

 Potential Environmental Impacts of Animal Feeding Operations (Environmental Protection Agency)